fredrikwidlund/libdynamic/docs/gettingstarted.rst

 Compiling programs that use libdynamic
 ======================================

-libreactor headers files are included through one C header file, :file:`dynamic.h`, so it's enough to put the line
+libdynamic headers files are included through one C header file, :file:`dynamic.h`, so it's enough to put the line

 ::